 Overall this mixed media “under the sea” themed craft is sure beat those boredom blues this summer break!

 This easy cupcake liner jellyfish craft is perfect for kids of all ages!
-And it’s a great way to use up any leftover muffin cup liners.
+And it’s a great way to use up any leftover muffin cup liners you might have laying around!

 - White Cardstock Paper